How & Why to Teach English in Japan in 2026

 You can also take a NAT or JLPT test to earn a certificate that proves your Japanese proficiency.

-There are more testing centers and frequency of examinations in Japan than anywhere else.
+There are more testing centers and more frequent examinations in Japan than anywhere else.

 Even though there are some known advantages, you should know some drawbacks before diving into them.

-Based on what I’ve heard and read from those who taught English in Japan, this article reflects their perspectives.
+This article reflects their perspectives based on what I’ve heard and read from those who taught English in Japan.

 Check out the shortcomings.